 The dark side of synthetic media goes even further.
 Deepfakes are giving rise to a new ‘disinformation frontier’ where malicious actors are using the technology to create identities for themselves as journalists, analysts, and political consultants.
-These identities are akin to a “digital prosthesis”, worn by a real human and used for political or personal gain [ref].
+These identities are akin to a digital prosthesis, worn by a real human and used for political or personal gain [ref].
 These actors have sought to legitimize themselves by building connections with professional targets on LinkedIn [ref] and have already tricked dozens of main-stream news outlets into publishing their opinion pieces [ref].
 Deepfakes have also been used to rewrite history (one such example involves President Nixon claiming that the Apollo 11 moon landing never happened [ref]), while intelligence services and think-tanks warn that they represent a growing cybersecurity threat, a tool that state-sponsored actors, political groups, and lone individuals could use to trigger social unrest, fuel diplomatic tensions, and undermine public safety [ref].
 A convincing video of a world leader declaring the launch of a nuclear weapon or severe economic sanctions on a trading partner could incite violence, trigger stock-market volatility, and damage foreign relations.
 Given the speed with which information now proliferates and how quickly individuals, systems, and governments react, these digital lies could be half-way around the world before the truth gets its boots on.
 And the consequences could be catastrophic.

 Soon it may be impossible to tell with the naked eye or ear whether a video or audio clip is authentic.
 Recognizing this inflection point, industry leaders and lawmakers are looking to two forms of protection.
 Politicians, both in Europe and the USA, are advocating for legislation that regulates a technology they believe will further erode the public’s trust in media and push ideologically opposed groups even deeper into their own subjective realities [ref].
 At the same time, technology giants such as Facebook, Google, and Microsoft are developing algorithms to detect Deepfakes, excise them from their platforms, and prevent their spread [ref].
 Although legislative and technological stopgaps are undoubtedly necessary, they are also in a perpetual game of ‘cat-and-mouse’, with certain actors evolving new ways of evading detection, and others rapidly working to catch up.
 In such a world, no law or algorithm can guarantee that the public will always be protected from contact with malicious synthetic content [ref].

 What is needed then, alongside legislation and technological fixes, is a greater focus on the human dimension, namely, the psychology of Deepfakes.
 We need to understand how synthetic media comes to shape what people think, how they feel, and what they ultimately do.
 To illustrate, take a branch of psychology known as person perception.
 So far Deepfakes have been used to target prominent individuals such as Barack Obama, Donald Trump, and Mark Zuckerberg [ref].
-However, as the availability of this technology grows, and the online sharing of personal data continues, it will become increasingly easy to scrape anyone’s data, use it to generate a Deepfake, and have them act in ways that either enhance or destroy their reputation.
-This begs the question: how easily can a Deepfake shift our attitudes and intentions towards another person, especially one we’ve just met?
+However, as the availability of this technology grows, and the online sharing of personal data continues, it will become increasingly easy to scrape anyone’s data, use it to generate a Deepfake, and have them apparently act in ways that either enhance or destroy their reputation.
+This raises the question: how easily can a Deepfake shift our attitudes and intentions towards another person, especially one we’ve just met?